Jessica501/FreeFoodFinder/README.md

 ## Overview
 ### Description
-Users make a post when they have leftover food from an event (or for whatever reason) and other users who are nearby are notified.
+Users post about free food they have leftover from events (or for whatever reason).
+Other users get push notifications when posts are created near their current location.
+Users can also browse posts on a stream or map view and filter posts by distance, allergens, and dietary restriction tags.

+Video demonstration of the app is [here](https://www.youtube.com/watch?v=HCKPufC6TUo).

 ### App Evaluation
 - **Category:** Food